SoftwareDesignLab/SBOM-in-a-Box/doc/Generators/README.md

 - Renamed `GeneratorsTestMain` to `SBOMGeneratorCLI` and moved it to the `svip` package along with the other main classes.
 - Changed `SBOMGeneratorCLI` to use the `VirtualTree.buildTree()` static method to read all files and file contents from a source directory into a `VirtualTree`, which can then be passed into a `ParserController` instance.
+- Updated `OSITest` to check if Docker is running, and if not simply ignore the tests.

 ## Usage